Zedespook/advent-of-code-2024/README.md

 - Implemented circuit simulation with logical gate operations
 - Used maps to store wire values and gate definitions
 - Part 1 focused on simulating the circuit and converting the output to decimal
-- Part 2 was not attempted due to time constraints
+- Part 2 required identifying four pairs of swapped gate outputs
+- Analyzed circuit structure to identify binary adder components
+- Used pattern matching to find XOR-AND gate pairs and carry chains
-- Handled input parsing for initial wire values and gate operations
+- Handled wire dependencies and operation tracking efficiently
-- Implemented iterative evaluation of gates until all outputs are resolved
-- Used string manipulation for wire name generation and binary-to-decimal conversion
+- Implemented sorting for consistent wire name output

 ### Day 25